Phillipus/colloquia/README.md

 Contexts can have sub-contexts, which can be set up by any participating member, containing sub-groups of members, additional resources and new tasks.
 Contexts and sub-contexts are only seen by their members.

 Unlike most other groupware systems, you can do almost all of your work offline, making it ideally suited for those working at a distance and who have difficulty maintaining a permanent internet connection (either because of cost or for technical reasons).
 No server software is needed - all that is required is an email account for each user, plus our software.
-Perfect for the laptop user!
+Perfect for the laptop user!*

-Since Colloquia is a multi-user system, it has the infrastructure needed to support specifications such as EML and IMS Learning Design.
-RELOAD will augment Colloquia with the capabilities of the package editor and the runtime system as soon as they are realised throughout the project duration.
-Meanwhile, visit the Colloquia website for further information about (and access to) the current version of the software.

 The Colloquia website used to be at http://www.colloquia.net/ but it's gone now.
 Here's a snapshot from the web archives: